sophielrt/Pokemon_Top_Trumps/README.md

 !!!!!!Add design choice image here!

 1. Typography
+   - The Pokémon font by FontGet was selected for the main headings on the website because it closely replicates the original Pokémon logo style.
+Using this font for headings creates a fun, colourful, and nostalgic aesthetic that immediately engages users.
+Its distinctive style makes headings stand out and it resonates with both past Pokémon and present Pokémon fans by evoking familiarity and nostalgia.
+   - The Pokémon GB Font by Jackster Productions was chosen for buttons and headings because it replicates the font used in the original Pokémon Game Boy games.
+This choice reinforces the nostalgic feel of the website, connecting users to the classic Pokémon experience while maintaining a playful aesthetic.
+   - Roboto has been selected as the primary font for the website's content due to its modern, clean, and friendly visual tone, making it well-suited for displaying large amounts of text.
+It offers excellent legibility and high accessibility, while also being widely supported across all major browsers.
+Roboto's balanced design complements the playful Pokémon replica fonts and colourful aesthetic of the Website.

 2. Colour Palette
+   -

 3. Images
+- All images were selected carefully to ensure they are high-quality.
+- Images were chosen to match the theme of the website, maintaining consistency and visual appeal.

 ### Wireframes
 I designed the wireframe using Balsamiq.